 The battery lifespan of this water-resistant tracker lasts about a year, and your connected device will notify you before a replacement is needed, so it requires less daily maintenance than other trackers on our list.
 Through Apple's "Find My" app, you can locate your dog's AirTag, play a sound to help you locate your dog, and receive a notification when you are home but your dog is not (or vice versa).
 You can also turn on Lost Mode and if someone with an Apple device finds your pup, the AirTag will send a notification to them with your preferred contact information.

-A collar is not included, but there is a plethora of sleeves and collars available (some that increase the level of water resistance) that are designed to hold the Apple AirTag securely around your dog's neck.
+If you are frequently out of range for cellular service, then the AirTag might not work for you.
+Additionally, a collar is not included, but there is a plethora of sleeves and collars available (some that increase the level of water resistance) that are designed to hold the Apple AirTag securely around your dog's neck.
 We like this collar from Albion and this slip-on holder from Etsy.

 Price at time of publish: $29